datarootsio/tf-profile/README.md

 CLI tool to profile Terraform runs, written in Go.

 Main features:
-- Modern CLI ([cobra](https://github.com/spf13/cobra)-based), including autocomplete
+- Modern CLI ([cobra](https://github.com/spf13/cobra)-based) with autocomplete
 - Read logs straight from your Terraform process (using pipe) or a log file
 - Can generate global stats, resource-level stats or visualizations
-- Provides many levels of granularity and aggregation, customizable outputs
+- Provides many levels of granularity and aggregation and customizable outputs

 ## Installation